Kresnik3113/gameReviews/README.md

 # README
-run the below command in the terminal to get the application to work RAILS_ENV=development bundle exec rails assets:precompile
+run the following command in the terminal to get the application to work

+RAILS_ENV=development bundle exec rails assets:precompile
 * ...